 For some, summer is synonymous with lazy afternoons by the pool, endless beach trips with the kids, and catching up on your booklist.
 But for small business owners, it’s often a different story: you may be in the middle of your company’s busy season!
 And with seasonal businesses, there’s no time to lose.

-Here are 6 simple steps to making a great summer hire:
+Here are 6 simple steps to making a great seasonal hire come June:

 What are the different employee roles you might need to staff up for?
 Common summer gaps might include serving customers on the sales floor, responding to customer inquiries online or via phone, filing and organizing records in your office, or fulfilling orders in distribution centers.